NomiChirps/tplp2/README.md

 ```

 # TODO / Notes
+- [ ] run blaze with layering_check; but need to do it on Linux because it requires CC=clang. might also need to add clang support to rules_pico.
 - [ ] move/redirect config headers to a config/ dir
 - [ ] Why are we spending so much time in Tmr Svc?
 - [ ] (!!!) vApplicationGetIdleTaskMemory mystery: why doesn't my definition clash with the rp2040 port's in idle_task_static_memory.c?